What are arrest records ND and arrest warrants in North Dakota?

-Typically, in the arrest records of a person, you will find details on all convictions regardless of how old these are, information on charges that were dismissed or cases that ended in acquittal which are no more than three years old.
-Also included will be details on matters that are still being heard or do not have a disposition from the court but are less than three years old.
+Typically, in the arrest records of a person, you will find details on all convictions regardless of how old these are, information on charges that were dismissed, or cases that ended in acquittal, which are no more than three years old.
+Also included will be detailed on matters that are still being heard or do not have a disposition from the court but are less than three years old.
 Jail and arrest records for the last 3 years and data on outstanding warrants which were issued in the three year period preceding the inquiry will be made available as well.

 Arrest warrants from ND

-This affidavit is submitted to the office of the state prosecution which peruses the content and later forwards it to the magistrate's court.
-The sitting judge decides on whether the case framed by the police holds enough merit to clearly show the likelihood of the crime having been commissioned by the accused.
+This affidavit is submitted to the office of the state prosecution, which peruses the content and later forwards it to the magistrate’s court.
+The sitting judge decides whether the case framed by the police holds enough merit to clearly show the likelihood of the crime having been committed by the accused.
 Once probable cause is established, the active warrant is put into effect for execution.

 How do I search for North Dakota arrest records and warrants?

-One way to look for information on criminal matters heard by the tribunals of ND is by using the online facility offered by the state's judicial administration.
+One way to look for information on criminal matters heard by the tribunals of ND is by using the online facility offered by the state’s judicial administration.
 Of course, visiting the office of the county clerk or the magistrate is also an option.
-However, most court dockets, including those from criminal and civil tribunals are uploaded into the online database of the judiciary.
-You will not just find information on district court but also the ND Supreme Court through this system.
+However, most court dockets, including those from criminal and civil tribunals, are uploaded into the online database of the judiciary.
+You will find not just information on the district court but also the ND Supreme Court through this system.